 This neat package just happens to fit into our standard 12″ x 8″ x 10″ ForeplayIII/S.E.X. kit/Seduction shipping box quite snugly.
 Amps will usually fit back into their 12″ x 12″ x 12″ boxes quite easily.
 In fact they will probably require some additional packing material in the form of packing peanuts, crumpled kraft paper, etc. A hot tip for amps is to put them in the box upside down.
 This keeps the transformers from stressing the chassis plate when the box falls off the dreaded 6 ft. drop at the end of the UPS conveyor.

-If you’re packing a preamp or amp to send to us for repairs, don’t forget the tubes, the power cord, and a description of what is wrong with the kit, like “LEDs don’t light”, “no sound from right channel”, etc. Some bubble wrap around the tubes, even if in boxes, is a good idea.
-And if you’re packing an amp or preamp or sale, be sure to include the manual!
+If you’re packing a preamp or amp to send to us for repair don’t forget the tubes, the power cord, and a description of what is wrong with the kit, like “LEDs don’t light”, “no sound from right channel”, etc. Some bubble wrap around the tubes, even if in boxes, is a good idea.
+And if you’re packing an amp or preamp for sale be sure to include the PDF assembly manual file.